IMPROV

 photo by @justeeeeeny

 I'm a storyteller at heart.
-From a young age, I have involved friends, family, and the occasional unsuspecting stranger in my artistic shenanigans.
-I'd use any medium available, from casting neighborhood kids in my backyard productions to styling my high school friends in art shoots.
+From a young age, I have involved friends, family, and the occasional unsuspecting stranger in my shenanigans.
+I'd use any medium available, from casting neighborhood kids in my backyard productions to styling my friends in Tumblr art shoots.
 In 2006, I produced my first film, Bound to Silence, a short about two young women falling in love.
 It won 1st place in the high school category at the Ashland Independent Film Festival.
 During the Award Ceremony, I sat at a table next to Bruce Campbell.

 Before making the decision to focus on design, I had been working toward a degree in Dance.
 And my love of storytelling often intersected with my movement practice.
 In 2012, my second short (and first dance film), Petrichor, took 1st place in the college category.
-I did not sit next to Bruce Campbell, but I did have a conversation with Brian Knappenberger.
+I did not sit next to Bruce Campbell, but I did have a thrilling, 15-second conversation with Brian Knappenberger.